 Launching the Guild for Social Fieldwork

 The Institute will share research tools with practitioners through the Guild.
-We hope to be up and running by summer 2020.
+We hope establish our membership program in 2023.

 Roles and Responsibilities of Guild Members

 Guild membership involves several spheres of action.
 This can include on the ground development, online development and simply being a resource to other members to encourage our work.